-Your gear choices and usage has undoubtedly evolved over time as well.
+Your gear choices and usage have undoubtedly evolved over time as well.
 I had a number of items that I no longer use, but were still perfectly good and would be happily used by someone else.
 I first turned to my local climbing and backpacking clubs in order to offload this no longer needed gear, guidebooks, maps, etc.

 Craigslist and eBay Selling Tips

-With eBay be careful to research your shipping costs, I found myself spending more than anticipated to ship some goods which ate into my returns, and be sure to factor in tracking and insurance.
+With eBay be careful to research your shipping costs, I found myself spending more than anticipated to ship a few things which ate into my returns and be sure to factor in tracking and insurance.
 But I was happy to just get the stuff out of my house and make a little money.

 Getting Rid of Books

-Another awesome resource that I’ve been keeping my eye on lately is fkb.me, a site which offers up a hand curated selection of the best free Kindle books every day.
+Another awesome resource that I’ve been keeping my eye on lately is fkb.me, a site that offers up a hand-curated selection of the best free Kindle books every day.
 I’ve come across some pretty great selections over the past few weeks and I’m at least adding to my library and choices for my upcoming climbing road trip.